Data

 You can get items by their labels using the get

-method and the { label: 'labeln' }
+method with the { label: 'labeln' }

 option, or you can use the getByLabel

-), the key
+), the label key

-as the second parameter, and then an optional third parameter that accepts all the same options as the get
+(or label search expression) as the second parameter, and then an optional third parameter that accepts all the same options as the get

 method.